 Unless they’re used for leather, animal skins would be disposed of in landfills, which is a highly unsustainable practice.
 A strong argument can be made that we have a social responsibility to recycle these hides into leather, which is far more environmentally responsible than creating waste.

 Some people are concerned about the leather tanning and production process itself.
 While it can be a cause for concern, more natural and less harmful tanning options are becoming more widely used worldwide.
 We support and encourage the leather industry to continue to prioritize sustainability in leather production, making it fully recyclable, biodegradable, and sustainable.
-As the age-old debate continues to rage on, many are left wondering: which truly reigns supreme in terms of durability and quality?
+As the age-old debate continues to rage on, many are left wondering: Which truly reigns supreme in terms of durability and quality?

 Which Has Better Quality and Durability, Animal Leather or Synthetic Leather?

-The debate between vegan leather and real leather is complex and heated due to environmental and animal welfare concerns.
 A true alternative to leather should not contain any animal products, making it a more ethical choice for those concerned about animal activism.

 On the other hand, some argue that real leather is more sustainable because it is a natural material as well as a byproduct of the meat production industry.
 Real leather is eco-friendly, soft, beautiful, and elegant.
 It also breathes.
 If well cared for, it can last for years.
 Leather is durable, strong, and resistant to damage such as tearing.
 Unlike plastic, it becomes more beautiful and valuable as it ages.